tonystone/tracelog/README.md

 ```
 This outputs the same as the previous example with the exception of the `CSManager` tag
 which is set to `TRACE4` instead of using the less specific `TRACE1` setting in `LOG_PREFIX`.

+## Runtime Overhead

+The **Objective-C** implementation was designed to take advantage of the preprocessor and when compiled in a RELEASE build
+when DEBUG is NOT defined, will incur no overhead in the application.

+The **Swift** implantation was designed to take advantage of swift compiler optimizations and will incur no overhead when
+compiled with optimization on (-O) and NDEBUG defined.

 ## Installation